Co-founders

 Step 2: Decide Before You Announce

-This is the step most departing founders get backwards.
+Most departing founders get this backwards.
 They vent to a team member.
 They let frustration leak into a board call.
 They have one too many tense conversations with their cofounder, and suddenly the departure is happening reactively instead of deliberately.

 Make your decision privately.
 Sit with it for at least a week.
 If you have a therapist, a mentor, or a trusted advisor outside the company, talk to them first.
 But do not tell your cofounder, your investors, or your team until you've: